 - Abrasive scrubbers: they can scratch the surface

-- Letting water sit too long: leads to water marks
+- Letting water sit too long leads to watermarks

 Also, don’t use regular kitchen cleaners meant for tiles or wood.